daineto/falsification_benchmarks/README.md

-# ARCH-COMP Falsification Benchmarks for PDDL+ Planning
+# ARCH-COMP Falsification Benchmarks in PDDL+
 PDDL+ instances translated from models of the ARCH-COMP falsification competition

 Benchmark models include Automatic Transmission (AT) and Chasing Cars (CC).